Common in probability talk

 These neighbors were selected from shared categories, shared patterns, and explicit editorial links where available.

-A tendency for people to perceive attractive things as more usable
+The tendency to treat attractive things as more usable than they really are.

 The tendency to judge frequency, risk, or importance by how easily examples come to mind.